yugabyte/yugabyte-db/doc/pg_partman.md

 About
 -----
 PostgreSQL Partition Manager is an extension to help make managing time or serial id based table partitioning easier.
-It has many options, but usually only a few are needed, so it's much easier to use than it may seem looking everything in the documentation.
+It has many options, but usually only a few are needed, so it's much easier to use than it may seem.
 Currenly the trigger functions only handle inserts to the parent table.
 Updates that would move a value from one partition to another are not yet supported.
 Some features of this extension have been expanded upon in the author's blog - http://www.keithf4.com/tag/pg_partman

-If you attempt to insert data into a partition set that contains data for a partition that does not exist, that data will be placed into the set's parent table.
+If you attempt to insert data into a partition set that contains data for a partition that does not exist, or is not covered by the partitioning trigger, that data will be placed into the set's parent table.
 This is preferred over automatically creating new partitions to match that data since a mistake that is causing non-partitioned data to be inserted could cause a lot of unwanted child tables to be made.
 The check_parent() function provides monitoring for any data getting inserted into parents and the partition_data_* set of functions can easily partition that data for you if it is valid data.
 That is much easier than having to clean up potentially hundreds or thousands of unwanted partitions.
 And also better than throwing an error and losing the data!

 ### Child Table Property Inheritance